Learning about race is a life-long journey.

 CONTINUE THE JOURNEY

 This course is for those who have completed the How to Talk About Race course.
 In this intermediate level course, we delve into race theory covering topics such as racial identity development, intersectionality, and racial capitalism.
 This course is less focused on pedagogy and tool building and more on building your race theory knowledge.
-Stay tuned for Spring 2023 dates
+Spring 2023, this course will be offered on Tuesdays,

 The Community of Reflective Practice course is a support community for those who have completed the How to Talk About Race course and/or the How to Facilitate Racially Just Spaces course.
 This space is for those who want to meet regularly to talk about their anti-racism work to get (and offer) support.
-This course will meet during the Spring once/month.
-Registration opens soon.
+This course will meet during the Spring 2023 once/month: 2/3, 3/3, 4/7, 5/5 from 12:30-2:30, PT via zoom.

 This course is for those who have completed the How to Talk About Race course.
 This intermediate course is for K12 teachers interested in using an Intergroup Dialogue model in their classrooms.
 Educational research shows that the use of Intergroup Dialogue pedagogy in classrooms has a positive impact on students’ academic and socio-emotional learning.
 Moreover, research indicates a correlation between Intergroup Dialogue practices and reduced stereotypes, prejudices and biases.
 This course will next be offered in Summer 2023.